Dale Cooper: Personal background and prequel film

-Born on April 19, 1954, Dale Cooper is a graduate of Germantown Friends School and Haverford College.
-He is quirky and intellectual, with a profound interest in the mystical, particularly in Tibet and Native American mythology.
-Much of his work is based on intuition and even dreams.
-On joining the Federal Bureau of Investigation, Cooper was based at the Bureau offices in Philadelphia.
-It was here that Cooper was partnered with the older Windom Earle (Kenneth Welsh).
-At some point, Cooper would be placed under the authority of FBI Chief Gordon Cole (David Lynch), which sometimes meant being handed the mysterious 'Blue Rose' cases.
-Some time after Cooper joined the Bureau, Earle's wife, Caroline, was a witness to a federal crime.
-Earle and Cooper were assigned to protect her, and it was around this time that Cooper began an affair with Caroline.
-However, one night, while in Pittsburgh, Cooper let his guard down, and Earle murdered Caroline in a jealous rage.
+Cooper is quirky and intellectual, with a profound interest in the mystical, particularly in Tibet and Native American mythology.
+Three years before the events of the original series, he had a dream about Tibet, which persuaded him that intuition and dreams could help him solve crimes by unconsciously finding patterns and narratives in scattered evidence.
+Some of his investigative techniques seem illogical and incomprehensible, but at times they appear to work.

+Cooper's partnership with Windom Earle led to an early trauma in his career.
+Earle's wife, Caroline, was a witness to a federal crime.
+Earle and Cooper were assigned to protect her, which led to Cooper having an affair with her.
+However, one night, while in Pittsburgh, Cooper let his guard down, Earle stabbed Cooper and murdered Caroline in a jealous rage.
 Earle was subsequently sent to a mental institution.
 Cooper was devastated by the loss of the woman he would later refer to as the love of his life, and swore to never again get involved with someone who was a part of a case to which he was assigned.